sufyanism/Flutter_Gesture_Widgets/README.md

 # Flutter Gesture Widgets
-Flutter Gesture Widgets repo offers a collection of customizable gesture detection and handling widgets for Flutter applications.
+Flutter Gesture Widgets offers a collection of customizable gesture detection and handling widgets for Flutter applications.
+It simplifies the implementation of tap, swipe, drag, and other touch gestures, enabling smooth and responsive user interactions.

 </br>